Stepan-Ne/test/README.md

-# test
+# JS
-There are some files with JS and jQuer
+There are some files with JS and jQuery